SR-22 Insurance After DWI In Louisiana

 Having an SR22 license could be challenging and even a mysterious process for many.
-With our seasoned attorneys at Carl Barkemeyer, we will be able to guide you through the process of obtaining an SR22 license.
+With our seasoned DWI attorneys at the Barkemeyer Law Firm, we will be able to guide you through the process of obtaining an SR22 license.

 A conviction of DWI often comes with a suspension of the driver’s license.
 By the laws of Louisiana, it is imperative for a driver whose license has been suspended, to apply for an SR-22 License.
 As long as you seem to be a threat to other road users you have to show your financial responsibility to afford the minimum car insurance.
 The state of Louisiana will then mandate you to fill out the form Department of Motor Vehicles, your license will be suspended and the SR22 license issued.
 After picking and filling out this form, you will be required to file it with the Louisiana Department for public safety.

-The amount of time a person is required to carry the SR22 Licence varies across the various States in the US.
-The default period of time in Louisiana, as it is with many States is 3 years.
-During these 3 years of carrying the SR22 Licence, you will have to maintain continuous coverage of the SR22 insurance policy.
+The amount of time a person is required to carry the SR22 license varies across the various states in the US.
+The default period of time in Louisiana, as it is with many states is 3 years.
+During these 3 years of carrying the SR22 license, you will have to maintain continuous coverage of the SR22 insurance policy.
 Otherwise, if there are any lapses in or cancellation of the SR22 insurance policy, then, your car insurance company is bound to inform the Department of Motor Vehicles who would, in turn, seize the license of the driver.